joist-orm/joist-orm/GOALS.markdown

 (Joist's codegen is still WIP, so we don't have these customization hooks defined yet, but they will exist soon.)

-## Gauranteed N+1 Safe
+## Guaranteed N+1 Safe

 Accidentally triggering N+1s is a very common pitfall of ORMs, because the ORM's "pretending to be in memory objects" mental model can be a leaky abstraction: you can access 1,000 actually-in-memory objects very quickly in a `for` loop, but you can't access 1,000 _not_-actually-in-memory objects in a `for` loop.

 Somewhat ironically/coincidentally (given the years of callback hell that Node/JS initially had to suffer through), Node/JS's single-threaded model is a boon to N+1 prevention because it forces all blocking I/O calls to be "identifiable", i.e. they _always_ require a callback or a promise.

-The innovative [DataLoader](https://github.com/graphql/dataloader) library provides a convention for "recognizing" multiple blocking calls (that happen within a single tick of the event loop) and combining them into batch calls.
+The innovative [DataLoader](https://github.com/graphql/dataloader) library provides a convention for "recognizing" multiple blocking calls that happen within a single tick of the event loop, which is where N+1s usually sprout from, and combining them into batch calls.

-Joist is built on DataLoader from the ground up, and most SQL operations (i.e. `EntityManager.load`, `EntityManager.populate`, loading entity references/collections like `author.books.load()`, etc.) are all automatically batched (technically `EntityManager.find` is not batched, because the bespoke queries cannot be automatically aggregated/de-aggregated), so N+1s should essentially never happen.
+Joist is built on DataLoader from the ground up, and nearly all SQL operations (i.e. `EntityManager.load`, `EntityManager.populate`, `EntityManager.find`, loading entity references/collections like `author.books.load()`, etc.) are all automatically batched, so N+1s should essentially never happen.

-## Async/Await All Relations (w/Escape Hatch)
+## All Relations are Async/Await (w/Type-safe Escape Hatch)

-Joist takes the strong opinion that any "this _might_ be lazy loaded" operations (like accessing an `author.books` collection that might or might not already be loaded in memory) _must_ be marked as `async/await`.
+Joist takes the strong opinion that any operation that _might_ be lazy loaded (like accessing an `author.books` collection that may or may not already be loaded in memory) _must_ be marked as `async/await`.

 Other ORMs in the JS/TS space often fudge this, i.e. they might model an `Author` with a `books: Book[]` property where you can get the pleasantness of accessing `author.books` without `await`s/`Promise.all`/etc. code--as long as whoever loaded this `Author` ensured that `books` was already fetched/initialized.